ph0lcidae/auth0-exercise/README.md

 # Scope
 This test suite exercises the Auth0 User Search API, including the get users endpoint, get users by email, and get users by ID.
 It also exercises viewing results by page and sorting.
 This test suite does not examine anything UI-related.
 Perf/load tests are mocked for the purposes of the exercise due to processing and time constraints but are included as proof of concept.
-Export is excluded for the sake of not having to fiddle with file I/O. Soak testing is also excluded due to lack of time (Jest has unfortunately not implemented a time machine yet).
+Export is excluded for lack of computing resources (my IDE and test env are running in a Docker container).
+Soak testing is also excluded due to lack of time (Jest has unfortunately not implemented a time machine yet).

 # Tools
 I've used Jest as a testing framework here on top of node.js; I chose it over Mocha just due to ease of setup and running, as well as robust feature set.
 (It's great.)